CityOfNewOrleans/JTMP-Data-Exchange-Specs/ChargeCodeUpdateExchange.md

 ## Triggering Event

-An existing record is modified or a new record is saved to the Orleans Uniform Charge Table.
+An existing record is modified or a new record is saved to the UCT table in the Orleans Uniform Charge Code database.

 ## Real-World Effects